-One final note, one of our existing customers had expressed an interest in becoming "recognized" by the RMI as "conformant smelters".
-Unfortunately, due the COVID-19, the visit to assess their company was postponed by the RMI until 2021.
-UPMR will continue to encourage this organization to follow through and obtain the "certification" when practical for all concerned.
+Our compliance specialist, Raysa Garcia has been able to make site visits to most of our CAHRA locations, sometimes at risk to her safety and health.
+We will continue to monitor COVID at home and around the world and resume a regular site visit schedule when conditions improve and we are able to travel safely and with reduced restrictions.
+We will also continue to exercise caution to potential risk by limiting our onboarding of new suppliers to locations where site visits are not hampered by any potential restrictions.
+As noted in a previous report, one of our existing customers had expressed an interest in becoming "recognized" by the RMI as "conformant smelters".
+Unfortunately, due the COVID-19, it is noted on the RMI website that the visit to assess their company was postponed by the RMI until 2021, or now perhaps 2022.
+UPMR will continue to encourage this organization to follow through and assist where possible to obtain the "certification" when practical for all concerned.

-Conclusion:
+CONCLUSION:

 UPMR takes steps to reasonably ensure that our processes identify and mitigates all risks as identified in the Procedure for Enhanced Due Diligence and as identified in the OECD Model Supply Chain Policy for a Responsible Global Supply Chain of Minerals from Conflict - Affected and High-Risk Areas.
+We are proud of our efforts and are pleased to perform the scrutiny required to ensure that conflicted metals do not make their way into the supply chain.
 These steps are invaluable in ensuring that UPMR is not contributing or aiding in the support of armed groups or the abuses of the worst forms of human rights through their sourcing initiatives.

-UPMR has also created a grievance policy to help identify risks and short comings in its sourcing initiatives.
+UPMR has also created a grievance policy to help identify risks and short-comings in its sourcing initiatives.
 This mechanism is publicly available to all supply chain actors and employees on our website: www.unitedpmr.com.
+To date, UPMR is pleased to report that no outside third party to examining operation has found it necessary to question UPMR due-diligence processes.